 These are the primary interfaces for human interaction with the Council.

-The Terminal (Claude Code): The primary interface for high-speed infrastructure audits, security hardening, and technical debt elimination.
-It has deep MCP access to the Memory Vault and the ability to rewrite the system in minutes.
+The Terminal (Claude Code): The primary interface for high-speed infrastructure audits, security hardening, and codebase-wide refactoring.
+Deep MCP access to the Memory Vault, and the ability to rewrite the system in minutes.
 Runs on the MBP.

 The persona layer is not allowed to drift on vibes.
-The canonical agent markdown now lives in the raw mlx-finetune workspaces, and the runtime copies under ~/.openclaw/workspace* are treated as rendered artifacts that must stay mechanically aligned.
+The canonical agent markdown lives in the mlx-finetune workspaces; the runtime copies under ~/.openclaw/workspace* are rendered artifacts that must stay mechanically aligned.

-This keeps the VM runtime, the Mac Mini runtime, the MBP runtime, and the overnight fine-tuning source pointed at the same markdown truth instead of slowly inventing four different versions of the same Jedi.
+This keeps all four runtimes — VM, Mac Mini, MBP, and the overnight fine-tuning source — pointed at the same markdown truth, instead of slowly inventing four different versions of the same Jedi.
 Distributed systems are hard enough without letting the SOUL file freelance.

 “The Council is not a hierarchy, but a web.
 Each thread is necessary for the strength of the whole.”